-This over the top recipe for Ricotta Gelato with Pistachio + Fig combines all my favorite Italian flavors - ricotta gelato with fig and pistachio gelato!
-The best gelato flavor ever!
+This over the top recipe for Ricotta Gelato with Pistachio + Fig combines all my favorite Italian flavors into one for the best gelato flavor ever!

 Even though we can't spend these next few weeks in Italy, like we did last year, at least we can spend it here, at home, on this tiny little island, with a gigantic scoop of my favorite Italian gelato.